Feel the emotion of climbing the highest active volcano in the world, the highest peak in Chile and the second highest peak in America!

 We include:

-• Pick up at home, hotel, hostel or meeting point previously agreed with the client in Copiapó.
+Pick up at home, hotel, hostel, airport or meeting point previously agreed with the client within the urban radius of Copiapó or point that is within the route or route of the activity.

 Laguna Santa Rosa (3.762 masl) – Ascent Mt.
 Siete Hermanas (4.850 masl) – Laguna Santa Rosa.